luciamunozdev/luciamunozdev/README.md

 ### 🧐 More About Me:

-- 🖥️ &nbsp; I’m currently working at **The Hashgraph Association** as a Associate Solution Engineer.
+- 🖥️ &nbsp; I’m currently working at **The Hashgraph Association** as a Solution Engineer.
 - 🌱 &nbsp; I’m currently learning blockchain technologies.
 - 👩🏻‍💻 &nbsp; Most of my projects are available on [GitHub](https://github.com/luciamunozdev?tab=repositories).
 - 🗣️ &nbsp;I had the pleasure of speaking at T3chfest, a technology conference.
 If you missed it, you can watch the talk [here](https://www.youtube.com/watch?v=4iTlBXYTPvI).